.

 University of Alabama

 Hinduism in Five Minutes provides an accessible and lively introduction to common questions about the practices, ideas, and narratives commonly identified as Hindu.
-Suitable for beginning students and the general reader, the book offers more than 60 brief essays on a wide range of fascinating questions about Hinduism and its study, such as: How did Hinduism begin?
+Suitable for beginning students and the general reader, the book offers more than 70 brief essays on a wide range of fascinating questions about Hinduism and its study, such as: How did Hinduism begin?
 How many gods / goddesses do Hindus worship?
-Why do some people refer to the Bhagavad Gita as the Hindu Bible?
-Why do Hindus have to be vegetarian?
+Which scriptures are important in Hinduism?
+Why are many Hindus vegetarian?
 What is the role of women in Hindu rituals?
 What do Hindus believe?
-Why are Untouchables treated differently?
-Why do Hindus throw colors during Holi?
+What is caste, and why are some people treated differently because of it?
+How do Hindus celebrate festivals like Holi?
 Is yoga Hindu?
-What makes arranged marriage appealing to Hindus?
+What makes arranged marriage appealing to some Hindus?
 Do you have to be Indian to be a Hindu?

 Each essay is written by a leading authority and offers succinct, insightful answers along with suggestions for further reading, making the book an ideal starting point for classroom use or personal browsing.